esteil/atvfiles/README.txt

 ## Release Notes

+### 1.0.2 (???)
+February ??, 2008

+* Fix "blinking" of in-playback menu when choosing "Return to file listing."

 ### 1.0.1 (362) January 20, 2008

 * Don't include playlists and other folders when gathering assets for folder art parades.